bndtools/bnd/docs/_commands/repo.md

 - `[ -p --parent <string> ]` The parent of the pom (default none.xml)

 ### versions
-Displays a list of versions for a given bsn that can be found in the current repositories.
+Displays a sorted set of versions for a given bsn that can be found in the current repositories.

 #### Synopsis:
 	   versions  <bsn>